spaceCabbage/django-provost/README.md

 Run these commands to clone, install and setup your local development server

-> Note: for those using Windows you can replace occurences of the `python3` commands with `py`
+> Note: for those using Mac or Linux you must replace occurences of the `python` commands with `python3`

 ```sh
 # clone the repo